SustainabilityParticipation in Initiatives and External Recognition

 Selected as a Constituent of the FTSE4Good Index Series

-The FTSE4Good Index Series, created by FTSE Russell, is designed to measure the performance of companies that excel in ESG (Environmental, Social and Governance) responsiveness.
+The FTSE4Good Index Series, created by FTSE Russell, is designed to measure the performance of companies that excel in ESG (environmental, social, and governance) responsiveness.
+In June 2022, Daicel Corporation was selected as a constituent of the index.

 Selected as a Constituent of the FTSE Blossom Japan Index